+STYLUS-BALANCE

-STYLUS-BALANCE "... this really works ..."
-Canby With the scales and gauges available heretofore, it has been impossible to check stylus-pressure closer than 2 or 3 grams -one way or the other.
+. . this really works . . . " Canby

+With the scales and gauges available heretofore, it has been impossible to check stylus-pressure closer than 2 or 3 grams-one way or the other.
 That is 50% off-correct.
 This means deformation of groove-walls, which explains much of the echoes, ghosts and other distortion.
 Stroboscope-like, STYLUS-BALANCE accurately indicates correctness or incorrectness of stylus-pressure.
-Precision-calibrated like a pharmacist's balance.
+Precision-cali-brated like a pharmacist's balance.
 Works with any arm and cartridge.
 Gold Finish.
+Net \$4.80 (add 25¢ if shipped from N. Y.)

+FREE

+copy of 1956 "ELECTRONIC PHONO FACTS" at your dealer's, or write

+AUDAK COMPANY

+500 Fifth Ave., dept. A, New York 36 Fine audio-electronic apparatus over 30 years

+AUUU ETC.

+Edward Tatnall Canby

+1. De-rumble-izer

-Net \$4.80 (add 25¢ if shipped from N. Y.) FREE copy of 1956 "ELEC-TRONIC PHONO FACTS" at your dealer's, or write us.
-AUDAK COMPANY 500 Fifth Ave., dept. A, New York 36 Fine audio-electronic apparatus over 30 years AUDIU ETC. Edward Tatnall Canby 1.
-De-rumble-izer BY SEMI-HAPPENSTANCE I've had a peculiarly apt combination of components ''under observation'' and use during the last few months.
+Y SEMI-HAPPENSTANCE I've had a pe-B culiarly apt combination of components 'under observation' and use during the last few months.
 One I've already mentioned, the big-bass, small-size speaker with the un-apt name of AR-1, Acoustic Research being the maker, which produces the lowest bass I've ever managed to get inside a fairly small room.
-Another -which proved to be neatly complementary and antidotal, is a high class amplifier in the same general quality bracket as the AR-1 speaker, the H. H. Scott 210-C, current model of the original Scott Noise Suppressor Amplifier launched some years back, before the LP record had been heard of, to cope with the hiss and scratch of the 78 rpm record as reproduced through highquality widened-range equipment. approximate a reproduce a region and a reproduct a regional to the approximate a regional approximate and a reproduces every bit of available, as does every quality low bass system.
+Another which proved to be neatly complementary and antidotal, is a high class amplifier in the same general quality bracket as the AR-1 speaker, the H. H. Scott 210-C, current model of the original Scott Noise Suppressor Amplifier launched some years back, before the LP record had been heard of, to cope with the hiss and scratch of the 78 rpm record as reproduced through highquality widened-range equipment.

+Apt is the word!
+AR-1, potent in the lower regions, reproduces every bit of rumble and bumble that may happen to be available, as does every quality low bass system.
 The Scott amplifier takes it out again, most ingeniously.
 It has a dynamic rumble filter.

-But of course, the 210-C has much more than this, as befits a fairly expensive onepiece unit designed to cope with today's home reproduction from A to Z. It has all the things you might expect, from equalization to several tape outlets, inputs for radio, TV and tape, loudness compensation, levelset for the phono input, standard tone controls (well-curved ones, too), and so on.
+But of course, the 210-C has much more than this, as befits a fairly expensive onepiece unit designed to cope with today's home reproduction from A to Z. It has all the things you might expect, from equalization to several tape outlets, inputs for radio, TV and tape, loudness compensation, level-set for the phono input, standard tone controls (well-curved ones, too), and so on.
 But to my knowledge there is no other amplifier on the market with the type of rumble control available in this model and, moreover, I have found it wonderfully useful in many situations.
 And so I point out this special feature for your information as of particular interest.
 The rumble feature is actually a part of the Scott "Dynaural" (dynamic) noise suppressor in its latest form.
-The original models of this control stressed the suppression of record hiss and scratch in the high end, though control of the bass was included too, as I remember, even in the earliest models.
-But the appearance of the plastic record and the consequent lowering of surface noise naturally reduced the usefulness of the high end suppressor circuit -though not by any means removing its utility altogether.
-At the same time, the increasing emphasis on good bass response in home systems, extending right down to the lowest-priced speaker cabinets, made the problem of extraneous bass noise more serious as that of extraneous high end sound became less important.
+The original models of this control stressed the suppressional dynamics of the scott of the suppressional dynamics. sion of record hiss and scratch in the high end, though control of the bass was included too, as I remember, even in the earliest models.
+But the appearance of the plastic record and the consequent lowering of surface noise naturally reduced the usefulness of the high-end suppressor circuit-though not by any means removing its utility altogether.
+At the same time, the increasing emphasis on good bass response in home systems, extending right down to the lowest-priced speaker cabinets, made the problem of extraneous bass noise more serious as that of extraneous high-end sound became less important.
 A shift from high to low.
 The Noise Suppressor has shifted too.